hashicorp/terraform-provider-google/website/docs/r/essential_contacts_contact.html.markdown

   (Required)
   The categories of notifications that the contact will receive communications for.

+* `language_tag` -
+  (Required)
+  The preferred language for notifications, as a ISO 639-1 language code.
+See Supported languages for a list of supported languages.

 * `parent` -
   (Required)
   The resource to save this contact for.
 Format: organizations/{organization_id}, folders/{folder_id} or projects/{project_id}